 Here are the biggest advantages of hybrid work.

 According to research, 30% of employees would quit their current jobs if they wouldn’t be able to work from home.
 Moreover, 52% of employees would like to have more flexibility in their work.

-In other words, the hybrid work model is attractive to workers for many reasons, and it would make them stay with their organization longer.
+In other words, the hybrid work model is attractive to workers for many reasons, and it can add to higher employee retention.